StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

         * Use `http.address` and `http.port` to control how the service listens on the host.
         * Use `application.baseUrl` to define the public URL that TheHive communicates to clients.

-        To customize the listen address and port, see [Service Configuration](../configuration/update-service-configuration.md#update-the-listen-address-and-port).
+        To customize the listen address and port, see [Update TheHive Service Configuration](../configuration/update-service-configuration.md#update-the-listen-address-and-port).

     #### play.http.context

     If TheHive is served under a subpath when running behind a reverse proxy, set `play.http.context` to the matching path segment.

-    For configuration details, see [Service Configuration](../configuration/update-service-configuration.md#set-a-context-path).
+    For configuration details, see [Update TheHive Service Configuration](../configuration/update-service-configuration.md#set-a-context-path).

     For additional guidance on proxy usage, see [Configure HTTPS for TheHive With a Reverse Proxy](../configuration/ssl/configure-https-reverse-proxy.md).

     {% include-markdown "includes/example-configuration-service.md" %}

-3. Optional: Configure the secret key manually.
+3. Optional: Configure the secret key for the Play Framework.

+    TheHive uses a secret key to sign session cookies and ensure secure user authentication.

-    This step is only required if you aren't using the DEB or RPM installation methods.
+    Skip this step if you installed TheHive using DEB or RPM packages—they generate the key automatically.

-    In this case, you must manually generate and define a secret key in `/etc/thehive/secret.conf`:
+    a.
+For other installation methods, generate and configure a secret key.

     ```bash
     cat > /etc/thehive/secret.conf << _EOF_